 Anton Losenko – founder of Russian historical painting

-Anton Losenko was a Russian painter of Ukrainian origin, the founder of Russian historical painting.
+Anton Losenko was a Russian painter of Ukrainian origin.
+By the way, he was the founder of Russian historical painting.

 In 1753 Losenko lost his voice and became a student of famous painter Ivan Argunov.
 And in the next year his pictures were shown to the Empress Elizabeth.
-As proof of Losenko’s success, Argunov showed his picture Tobias and the Angel and his portrait of the court musician V. Stepanov, drawn from life.
+You know, Argunov showed his picture Tobias and the Angel and portrait of the court musician V. Stepanov.
 At the end of 1760 Anton went to Paris.

 On July 29, 1763 Anton left St. Petersburg and went to Paris again.
 There his drawings on themes from classical mythology were awarded gold medals.

 In 1765, Losenko was awarded a silver medal.

 On December 1, 1765 Losenko left Paris and went to Rome.
 In the spring of 1769 the artist came back to Russia.
 His best works – Cain, Abel, Justice (based on Raphael) – were great.